jackstapleton/rdb-autoscaling/whitepaper.md

 Trade| 9i `
 ```

-If there is no RDB ready in the queue, the next RDB to come up will immediately be added to `.u.w` and `lastI` will be used to recover from the tickerplant log.
+If there is no RDB ready in the queue, the next one to subscribe up will immediately be added to `.u.w` and `lastI` will be used to recover from the tickerplant log.

 ### End of day

-Throughout the day the RDB cluster will grow in size as the RDBs start, subscribe, fill and roll.
+Throughout the day the RDB cluster will grow in size as the RDBs launch, subscribe, fill and roll.
 `.u.asg.tab` will look something like the table below.

 ```q